w3c/wai-intro-atag/content/social-media.md

 {:/}

 ## Why Accessibility Matters

-Users of your social media tool may have disabilities.
-People who consume the posts in your tool may also have disabilities.
-Making your tool accessible reinforces how inclusive your tool is and avoids potential reputational costs.
+These days, everyone uses social media to create and consume content.
+That includes people with disabilities.
+When you make your tool accessible you are being inclusive, and you are avoiding potential reputational costs.

+People need social media that:

-* are accessible to social media users with disabilities
+* is accessible to social media users with disabilities
-* produce accessible content
+* can produce accessible content

-In many situations, accessibility is required by law and is a procurement requirement.
+**Accessibility is required by law and is a procurement requirement** in many situations.

-## Examples
+## Example Scenarios

+The persona scenarios below are examples of accessibility issues with LMSs.

 ### Everyone Can Rely on your Tool

-<p class="persona"><strong>Persona: </strong>
+<p><span class="persona">Persona: </span>
  Banele is a blind community manager.
 She uses a screen reader that reads aloud the information on her screen.
 </p>
 <div class="quotes">